-1. Antares Private Credit Fund ("APC Fund" or the "Current Fund") and Antares Capital Credit Advisers LLC ("Antares Adviser" or the "Current Investment Adviser"; together with the Current Fund, the "Applicants") hereby seek an order of the Securities and Exchange Commission (the "Commission") pursuant to Section 6(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), granting exemptions from Sections 18(a)(2), 18(c), 18(i) and 61(a) of the 1940 Act, to permit the Funds (as defined below) to offer investors multiple classes of shares, interests or units, as the case may be ("Shares"), with varying sales loads and asset-based service and/or distribution fees, as described more fully in this Application.
-Applicants request that the order also apply to any other continuously offered closed-end management investment company that elects to be regulated as a business development company ("BDC"), existing now or in the future, for which the Current Investment Adviser or any entity controlling, controlled by, or under common control (as the term "control" is defined in Section 2(a)(9) of the 1940 Act) with the Current Investment Adviser, or any successor in interest to any such entity, (each, an "Investment Adviser" and, collectively with the Current Investment Advisers"), acts as investment adviser and which periodically offers to repurchase its Shares pursuant to Rule 13e-4 under the Securities Exchange Act of 1934, as amended (the "1934 Act"), and Section 23(c)(2) of the 1940 Act (each, a "Future Fund" and, collectively with the Current Fund, the "Funds" and each a "Fund").
+1. Antares Private Credit Fund ("APC Fund" or the "Current Fund") and Antares Capital Credit Advisers LLC ("Antares Adviser" or the "Current Investment Adviser"; together with the Current Fund, the "Applicants") hereby seek an order of the Securities and Exchange Commission (the "Commission") pursuant to Section 6(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), granting exemptions from Sections 18(a)(2), 18(c), 18(i) and 61(a) of the 1940 Act, to permit the Funds (as defined below) to offer investors multiple classes of shares, interests or units, as the case may be ("Shares"),1 with varying sales loads and asset-based service and/or distribution fees, as described more fully in this Application.
+Applicants request that the order also apply to any other continuously offered closed-end management investment company that elects to be regulated as a business development company ("BDC"),2 existing now or in the future, for which the Current Investment Adviser or any entity controlling, controlled by, or under common control (as the term "control" is defined in Section 2(a)(9) of the 1940 Act) with the Current Investment Adviser, or any successor in interest to any such entity,3 (each, an "Investment Adviser" and, collectively with the Current Investment Adviser, the "Investment Advisers"), and Section 23(c)(2) of the 1940 Act (each, a "Future Fund" and, collectively with the Current Funds" and each a "Fund").
 Any entity relying on this relief will do so in a manner consistent with the terms and conditions of this Application.
 Applicants represent that each entity presently intending to rely on the order requested in this Application is listed as an Applicant.